SafeCo/instagram-clone/README.md

 **What did you learn while building this project?**

-To this point the extent of my exeperince in dealing with the backend had been API's.
+To this point the extent of my experience in dealing with a backend had been API's.
-With this project I learned firebase and developed a better grasp of how to minimise and be efficient with server read, write and deletes.
+With this project I learned Firebase and developed a better grasp of how to minimise and be efficient with server read, write and deletes.

+I also furthered my understanding of React and realised how complex state management, rendering and components can become.
+This project would serve as a reminder how important planning and management is prior to me undertaking any future ambitious projects.

 **What challenges did you face and how did you overcome them?**

-The greatest challenge was learning firebase in conjunction with react.
+The greatest challenge was learning firebase in conjunction with React.
 As I was not only learning Firebase but trying to implement it into a front-end framework rather than vanilla Javscript.
 The way I overcame this was by reading the Firebase documentation and lots of googling!

 Another challenge was making it possible to edit profile pictures.
-I had to use the canvas element to make it possbile to drag and zoom the profile picture and subsequently convert the image from Base 64 data to a file and then providing a URL to firebase.
+I had to use the canvas element to make it possbile to drag and zoom the profile picture and subsequently convert the image from Base 64 data to a file and then providing a URL to store in firebase.